-Around the world, ants are the main predators of termites.
-When you see termite soldiers, most of the funny-shaped jaws or pointy or blocky heads are effective adaptations against ants.
+Ants kill a lot of termites.
+Right around the world, and for most termite species, ants are the main predators.
+When you see termite soldiers, most of the funny-shaped jaws or pointy or blocky heads are really there as effective adaptations against attacking ants.
 When termites fly, lots get eaten before they can create a safe nest.
 This makes life very hard for termites, but usually not so hard as to kill them all off.